iobeam/samples-python/speedtest/README.md

 1. Via your command-line, run the sample app: `python speedtest.py`

-Note:
+1. Look at your brand new data points via the [dashboard](https://app.iobeam.com/dashboard)

-- The speedtest output results are also saved in a file (`speedtest.out`) in this same directory so you can easily look at the raw values.
+Note: The speedtest output results are also saved in a file (`speedtest.out`) in this same directory so you can easily look at the raw values.
+The values will look something like this (but hopefully with faster speeds!):

+    Ping: 5.707 ms
+    Download: 4.75 Mbyte/s
+    Upload: 2.85 Mbyte/s